NativeScript/docs-v7/docs/ui/icon-fonts.md

 ## Platform Specific Font Recognition

 There is a conceptual difference in how **.ttf** fonts are recognized on iOS and Android.
 On Android, the font is recognized by its **file name** while on iOS it is recognized by its **font name**.
-That means that fonts that are created with a font name which is different from the file name has to be registered with both names in your CSS rule.
+This means that fonts that are created with a font name which is different from the file name has to be registered with both names in your CSS rule.

 ```CSS
 .fa-brands {